-(Although part of the contract, it should be noted that the Township of Baldwin, the Borough of Heidelberg and, the Borough of Mt.
+(Although part of the contract, it should be noted that the Township of Baldwin, the Borough of Heidelberg, and the Borough of Mt.
 Oliver, due to their smaller populations, are not required by law to recycle.)

 Developed through a joint bid released by SHACOG, this contract introduces some significant changes in the items that can be recycled and how that material is to be prepared for recycling.
 Because these changes depart from the customs and routines of the past many years, this section is intended to provide some background about how and why these changes were required and what the resident should do moving forward.